MaxLangleyIV/AetherHand_CCG/ProjectDocuments/Overview.md

 **Aether Hand** is a collectible card game set in a near-future, high-fantasy world.

-In this world there exist the select few who possess the so called "Aether Hand".
+In this world there exist a select few who possess the so called "Aether Hand".
 These individuals are able to reach through time and space itself to summon powerful entities, spells, weapons, and more.

-These wielders of the Aether Hand have become the de facto rulers of the world.
-Some are benevolent, while others are driven by greed and lust for power.
+These Wielders of the Aether Hand have become the de facto rulers of the world.
+Some are benevolent, while others are driven by greed and a lust for power.

-As the player, you bear the blessing (or burden) of the Aether Hand.
+You, the player, bear the blessing (or burden) of the Aether Hand.
 As a Wielder, you must master your power, and strengthen yourself by collecting Aether Fragments (cards).

 ## General Idea: